deniskapel/global-classroom/papers/README.md

 Rule-based corrections are linked to the input and output of the model to apply some changes to the output.
 These rules can select the appropriate diacritic for some characters in some contexts, or exclude the wrong choices in other contexts by nullifying their probabilities.
 Different sets of rules are applied to the outputs to eliminate some impossible diacritizations according to Arabic rules [Article 1]

+Some researchers have developed systems to restore diacritics based on the morphological, syntactic, and semantic rules of Arabic [10], [11].
+These rules are systematic, but complex [12], [13].
+Morphological rules decompose the undiacritized word into its morphological entities: the class of the word, prefix, root, form, and suffix.
+Syntactic rules determine which diacritics accompany the last character of the word.
+Semantic rules resolve ambiguous cases.
+Rule-based diacritization is vocabulary independent; however, it is complex, time-consuming, and difficult to regularly update the rules or extend them to other Arabic dialects [14]. [article 5]

 2. Statistical approach